+For each localization, the Python software retrieves the spatial coordinates (x and y), in columns 1 and 2, respectively, the height of the Gaussian fit (height), in column 5, the camera frame index (frame), in column 12 and for 3D measurements the aspect ratio (aspect; a=wx/wy), in column 9 and the effective width (width; w = wx*wy), in column 7.
+The rest of the parameters in the localization list are not used as inputs.

+After the SVC step (section 5), the software will add a value to the channel, in column 12.
+The number of channels will be equal to the number of modulation lasers in use.
+After the z position calculation of localizations (section 6), the software will add a z coordinate to the list, in column 17 for each localization.

-- Categorize localizations.
-Categorize localizations into single- of multi-frame localizations.
+- Categorize localizations into single- of multi-frame localizations, from the Insight3 localization list.
 You can define the distance threshold from frame to frame in pixels of a molecule to be considered the same molecule.
+In the manuscript, we used 80 nm.
 This step will output two .bin lists with the single- and multi-frame localizations

 - (Optional) Read a single localization frame to ensure that the previous steps were successful.
 If an empty array [] is printed that is all right, it just means there were no localizations in that frame.
 You can define the Frame to read (frame number) for this step.